dbrby/dbrby.github.io/_pages/about.md

 I apply a range of methods in my research including text-as-data, Bayesian statistics, scaling models (with a forthcoming survey of the field in print), machine learning and causal inference.

 Currently I reside in Leith, Edinburgh.
 As well as working away on the ole PhD, I maintain parlScot: an exhaustive dataset of spoken contributions in the Scottish Parliament.
 Linking this to other Scottish political data (manifestos, polls, conference speeches...)
-I am developing a one-stop shop as an R package simply titled `{scotpol}'.
+I am developing a one-stop shop as an R package simply titled `{scotpol}`.